-See how to sew a basket with a fold-over top you can use for just everything.
-Free pattern in 3 sizes and so cute!
+See how to sew a fabric basket with a fold-over top you can use for just everything.
+This free fabric basket pattern comes in three adorable sizes, and it's as cute as it is practical!

 Use this tutorial to sew a basket to turn an easy project into a super-duper-completely-easy one.
 Want to try it out?
-Let me show you how to make a stack of baskets so quick and easy you'll never want to do it any other way!
+Let me show you how to make fabric baskets so quick and easy you'll never want to do it any other way!

 Join the FREE 7-part email course and make 6 beautiful items for your home!
 You'll love it!